wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Cultures/Cultures/Villager.md

 You gain expertise on Perception checks made while keeping watch during a rest.
 \
 **Languages.**
-You can speak, read, sign, and write Common and one other language.
+You can speak or sign, read, and write Common and one other language.